jefersoneiji/pix-credit-architecture/README.md

 Now, back to the basic working flow...this money is withdraw from option 1.

-### 3. Money is Withdraw from Customer Account

-Because the **Customer** used already had money is his/her account money was witdraw from it. **Therefore, no Pix Credit Bill was debited**.

 [ ] - Explain how we make money from transactions (maybe add an image here as well)

 [ ] - Explain how credit is approved/rejected (maybe add an image here as well)